CSCfi/csc-user-guide/docs/support/tutorials/ml-data.md

 ### Fast local drive

-If you really need to access the individual small files, you can use the fast NVME local drive that is present in every GPU node.
+If you really need to access the individual small files, you can use the fast NVMe local drive that is present in every GPU node.
 In brief, you just need to add `nvme:<number-of-GB>` to the `--gres` flag in your submission script, and then the fast local storage will be available in the location specified by the